East County

 USD was led by Dominique Conners, who scored 22 points, while Nya Mason (14 points, 10 boards) and Sam Child (21 points, 11 boards) each registered double-doubles.

 Last season at Mount Miguel, Neal was named to All-CIF San Diego Section First Team (media) and Division III First Team (coaches), as well as one of 20 players on the CalHiSports State All-Division III Team.
-Her college choices included USD, Fresno State, Cal State Bakersfield and Nebraska before selecting Fullerton.
+Her college choices included USD, Fresno State, CSU Bakersfield and Nebraska before selecting Fullerton.

 Naderhoff enjoying next step at CSUB